 I. Role of Brokers

 If you have decided to sell your property, the first step is to select a broker.
-We generally do not recommend a “For Sale By Owner” approach where a seller attempts to market property without a broker to avoid paying a commission.
+In most circumstances, we generally do not recommend a “For Sale By Owner” approach where a seller attempts to market property without a broker to avoid paying a commission.
 One of the primary advantages of listing property with a broker is that the property gets into the Multiple Listing Service, which brings the property to the attention of the entire broker community.
 Brokers also use other resources to find prospective buyers such as affiliations with national networks, open houses, mass mailings, print, radio, internet, television and other forms of advertising.
 Often the best way to select a broker is based on word of mouth recommendations.
 Look for recommendations from other sellers that have had a good experience with a particular broker.
 You should also consider talking to people that deal with brokers on a regular basis such as local bankers, attorneys and accountants.

 II.
 Broker Compensation

-III.
+IV.
 Asking Price

-IV.
-Listing Contract
+V. Listing Contract

-VI.
+VIII.
 Seller’s Property Disclosure Statement

-VII.
-State of Colorado and Federal Withholding Taxes
+X. State of Colorado and Federal Withholding Taxes

-VIII.
+XI.
 Tax on Sale of Principal Residence

 If you are single, the first $250,000.00 of gain on the sale of your principal residence is tax-free; the balance is taxed at capital gains rates.
 If you are married and file a joint income tax return, the tax-free amount on the gain increases to $500,000.00.
 You can sell your principal residence once every two years and obtain this favorable tax treatment.
 You can rent the home for up to three years after you have moved out before losing this favorable tax treatment.
 To obtain this tax treatment, the home must be owned and used as your principal residence for at least two out of the five years prior to the sale.
 There are technical rules beyond the scope of this article that govern eligibility for this gain exclusion or that can cause a reduction in the exclusion amount.

-IX.
+XII.
 1031 Exchange